CorpGlory/grafana-data-exporter/README.md

 # Grafana Data Exporter

 Server for fetching data from Grafana datasources.
 You would you use it:
-1) to export your metrics on a very big range for analysis
+1) To export your metrics on a very big range for analysis
 2) To migrate from one datasource to another

 ## See also